30 Low-Maintenance Plants for Your Easiest Garden Ever

 22. Ice Plant (Mesembryanthemum crystallinum)

-If you live in a dry, arid region, you probably want a garden that looks good without draining your tap—and your wallet.
+If you live in a dry, arid region, you probably want a garden that looks good without draining your tap or your wallet.
 That’s where the ice plant excels.
 This beautiful bloom is heat- and drought-tolerant, although it cannot survive in zones where winter frost is a danger.
 This colorful succulent thrives in rocky soil and can go as long as two weeks without water, making it a perfect addition to your desert garden.

 23. Brookside Geranium (Geranium ‘Brookside’)